 - Principles of Information Security.
 Students explore various computer security regulations and techniques for detecting and analyzing security issues.
 A course of this type tends to cover encryption, physical security controls, network security, and cloud security.

 - Identity and Access Management.
-Part of information systems security is creating and implementing procedures that access control of data on networked systems.
+Part of information systems security is creating and implementing procedures for controlling access to data on networked systems.
 A course of this type teaches how to secure the systems’ different layers and authentication methods.

 - Network Security.
 Securing computer networks is another vital part of information systems security.
 Students learn about the vulnerabilities in firewalls, wireless security, and more, such as password weaknesses, biometrics, viruses, and Trojan horses.